MusthafaAltaf2001/Nextjs-Frontend/README.md

 ## Getting Started

 1. Run the commad 'npm run install' in all repositories

-2. For the Next.js frontend, run the command 'npm run start' and open your browser in localhost:3000
+2. Install RabbitMQ server on your local machine

-3. For the Submit jokes and Deliver jokes microservice, run the command 'npm run start' to fire up all the microservices and http server
+3. For the Next.js frontend, run the command 'npm run dev' and open your browser in localhost:3000

-4. For the Moderate Jokes Express server, run the commad 'nodemon index.js' to fire up the server
+4. For the Submit jokes and Deliver jokes microservice, run the command 'npm run start' to fire up all the microservices and http server

-AI Tools used
+Tools used

-- ChatGPT (Of course!
-How can I resist it)
+-   ChatGPT
 -   Codeium (Github CoPilot alternative)
-- V0 by vercel (Generate UIs)
+-